PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 # PaddleX High-Performance Inference Guide

 In real production environments, many applications impose strict performance metrics—especially in response time—on deployment strategies to ensure system efficiency and a smooth user experience.
 To address this, PaddleX offers a high-performance inference plugin that, through automatic configuration and multi-backend inference capabilities, enables users to significantly accelerate model inference without concerning themselves with complex configurations and low-level details.
+In addition to supporting inference acceleration on pipelines, the PaddleX high-performance inference plugin can also be used to accelerate inference when modules are used standalone.

 ## Table of Contents